Grey's Anatomy: Station 19

 On May 16, 2017, Channing Dungey announced at the ABC Upfronts that the network ordered another Grey's Anatomy spin-off, this one focusing on firefighters in Seattle.
 The series premiered mid-season in 2018.
 Stacy McKee, long-term Grey's writer and executive producer, serves as the spin-off's showrunner.
 The new show was introduced Season 14, Episode 13, when a house fire brings the firefighters to Grey Sloan Memorial Hospital.
 In July 2017, it was announced that Jaina Lee Ortiz was the first actress cast in the spin-off series.
 In September 2017, it was announced that Jason George, who has played Dr. Ben Warren since season 6, would be leaving Grey's Anatomy to move to the spin-off.
 He continued to be a series regular on Grey's Anatomy until the spin-off began production.
 In October 2017, it was announced that 5 new series regulars for the spin-off had been cast being Grey Damon, Jay Hayden, Okieriete Onaodowan, Danielle Savre and Barrett Doss.
 It was also announced that the spin-off had a 10-episode order for the first season.
 Later in October 2017, it was announced that Miguel Sandoval was cast as the Captain of the firehouse.

 Grey's Anatomy: B-Team

 On January 9, 2018, it was announced by Sarah Drew on her Instagram page that a 6-episode spin-off series following the new interns of Grey Sloan Memorial would be released for streaming on the ABC app and abc.com on Thursday, January 11, 2018.
 Grey's Anatomy: B-Team stars Sophia Taylor Ali (Dahlia Qadri), Jake Borelli (Levi Schmitt), Alex Blue Davis (Casey Parker), Jaicy Elliot (Taryn Helm), Rushi Kota (Vik Roy) and Jeanine Mason (Samantha "Sam" Bello) with special guest appearances made by Justin Chambers (Alex Karev), Kelly McCreary (Maggie Pierce), Kevin McKidd (Owen Hunt) and James Pickens Jr. (Richard Webber).
 The 6 episodes in this series were written by Barbara Kaye Friend with Grey's Anatomy series regular Sarah Drew (April Kepner) making her directorial debut directing each of them.

+Untitled Texas spin-off

+On May 19, 2026, ABC ordered a new spin-off that will be set in Texas.
+It is slated to premiere in 2027.